This is the multi-page printable view of this section. Click here to print.

 Detailed description

-YAMLIngress resource files can be edited in the YAML editor
+YAMLThe Ingress resource file can be edited in the YAML editor

-• Click the Edit button, modify the resource, then click the Save button to apply changes
+• Click the Edit button, modify the resource, then click the Done button to apply the changes

 Table.
 Ingress detailed information items